NetApp/beegfs/roles/beegfs_ha_7_2/docs/performance_tuning.md

 1) Tuning kernel parameters using sysctl.
 2) Tuning parameters on E-Series block devices/paths using udev.

-All default tuning parameters are defined at [BeeGFS Tuning](../defaults/main.yml), more than likely these will need to be adjusted to tune based on the environment.
+All default tuning parameters are defined at [BeeGFS Tuning](../defaults/main.yml), these may need to be adjusted to tune based on the environment.
 As with any Ansible variable, you can override these defaults on a host-by-host or group basis to tune each node or sets of nodes differently.
 See [Role Variables](role_variables.md) to see the order of precedence for setting variables.